ryanduchin/music-video-collector/README.md

 [heroku]: TBD

 ## Next actions and list of questions
-* add modal forms for submitting content
-  + ***close backdrop actions not working
-  -> fixed with click listeners

-  + need to add 'delete post' button to posts and playlists
+O2  + need to add 'delete post' button to posts and playlists
     *** how do I fetch userPlaylists/userPosts correctly? (form.js this.collection?)
     modal _addPosts is not showing options for userPlaylists -> needed to fetch in navbar initialize